osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ## SECTION 5: System Analysis Assumptions and Evaluations on Methodology that is suitable for Project

+## Assumptions:

+- The technology for the system is available
+- Part of the team on this project consists of system designers/developers, business analysts, systems architect, system tester and system administrator
+-

 ## SECTION 6: Proposed Workproducts and Models

 ** NOTE WE NEED TO ADD DESCRIPTIONS WITH THESE DIAGRAMS